ADesprets/igraphql/README.md

 ***Article about loopback and stepzen in relation with GraphQL***

+This article is under construction, there are many things to discuss further.
+So far, the topics explored are about the use of mongoDB with a loopback layer allowing to expose REST invocations to the mongodb database.
+Then use those REST APIs described in the Open API specification to generate a GraphQL API.

 Author: Arnauld Desprets (arnauld_desprets@fr.ibm.com)

 Date last modified: 25 th April 2023